 6| The Best Days To Knock Items Off Your Holiday List

-Looking to shop sales?
+Are you looking to shop for sales?
 These are a few of the biggest SALE days of the year.
-If you’re looking for a specific item you’ll want to check out these sales.
+If you’re looking for a specific item, you’ll want to check out these sales.

 Amazon Prime Day| Are you an Amazon prime member?
 If so, you should definitely take advantage of Amazon’s biggest global shopping events.
 This event usually falls in July, a great way to get some of your Christmas shopping out of the way early.
 If you love online shopping, this sale is for you!